hungpham2017/mcu/README.md

 <img src="https://github.com/hungpham2017/mcu/blob/gh-pages/docs/image/quicklook.png" width="800" align="middle">

 ## New:
 - MCU now supports Quantum espresso, VASP, CRYSTAL, CP2K, Wannier90.
-More calculators to comes soon!!!
+More calculators coming soon!!!
 - Flexible syntax for orbital selection in projected BAND/DOS plotting
 - Offere a simple way to choose orbitals and generate input (d3) for CRYSTAL calculation.
 Projected DOS by CRYSTAL is easier to do than ever